MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/control-install2.md

 Currently, there isn't a way to block the new Outlook from being installed before it's first installed as a replacement for the Mail & Calendar app.
 If you prefer not to have new Outlook show up on your organization's devices, you can remove it after it's installed as part of the update.

-To remove it, follow the instructions in [Remove-AppxProvisionedPackage](/powershell/module/dism/remove-appxprovisionedpackage) to remove the app package using the *PackageName** parameter value `Microsoft.OutlookForWindows`.
+To remove it, follow the instructions in [Remove-AppxProvisionedPackage](/powershell/module/dism/remove-appxprovisionedpackage) to remove the app package using the *PackageName* parameter value `Microsoft.OutlookForWindows`.
 Once uninstalled, new Outlook won't be readded as part of a Windows update.

-Use the following command in [Deployment Image Servicing and Management (DISM) PowerShell](/powershell/module/dism/):
+Use the following command in Windows PowerShell:

 ```PowerShell
 Remove-AppxProvisionedPackage -AllUsers -Online -PackageName (Get-AppxPackage Microsoft.OutlookForWindows).PackageFullName